 Overhead of a sheet pan with a silicon baking sheet covered with roasted salmon, asparagus, potatoes, fresh lemon slices, and fresh herbs.

-Why should I make this maple glazed salmon?
+Why should I make this sheet pan salmon?

-How do you make this maple glazed salmon sheet pan recipe?
+How do you make this maple glazed salmon sheet pan dinner?

 Since potatoes take a bit to cook, this sheet pan meal does cook in two phasesโ€”first we get the potatoes almost completely finished, and then pop on the salmon and asparagus for the last few minutes.
 Here are the steps: